 Just as building a strong house requires a variety of materials, building well-being requires community resources, social relationships, and opportunities to thrive.
 Well-being needs a sturdy foundation at the start to prevent issues and keep it standing through all kinds of weather.
 Trillium coordinates services for adults and children to address intellectual/developmental disabilities.
 To ensure people receive the services they need in a timely manner, we employ clinically-trained and licensed staff to manage and authorize those services.
 Individuals and families without Medicaid may be eligible for state-funded services.

 Our Care Management Department includes three regional teams with integrated staff serving members with serious mental health, substance use, and intellectual/developmental disabilities.
-Rather than separate groups focused on individual populations, the new arrangement allows for a “whole person” approach to ease communication so we can help address around a variety of issues.
+Rather than separate groups focused on individual populations, our regional teams focus on the “whole person” approach to ease communication so we can help address around a variety of issues.
 It also helps us identify any barriers to a successful recovery.

 What is an Intellectual Disability?